javigines/Flashbar/README.md

         .build()
 ```

-# Roadmap
-These are some of the prioritized features in the pipeline awaiting to be implemented in the near future -

-- [ ] Add coordinator layout support
-- [ ] Add flashbar manager for queue management
-- [ ] Add custom layout inflation support
-- [ ] Improve shadow rendering

 # Contribution

 I highly encourage the community to step forward and improve this library further.
 You can fix any reported bug, propose or implement new features, write tests, etc.